codeday/processing-foundation-submissions/README.md

 ## About This Collaboration 🤝

-The Processing Foundation joined hands with CodeDay to facilitate our Open Source Mentorship Programs by helping with providing issues and Subject Matter Expertise for the interns.
+The Processing Foundation joined hands with CodeDay to facilitate our Open Source Mentorship Programs by helping provide issues and Subject Matter Expertise for the interns.

 By leveraging the Processing Foundation's deep expertise in creative coding and digital arts education, interns will gain hands-on experience working on real-world projects that have a meaningful impact on artists, designers, and educators worldwide.